A Method for On-Orbit Calibration of the VLAST-P Electromagnetic Calorimeter

 To perform on-orbit calibration, we used a database based on geomagnetic backtracing to determine the cutoff rigidity required for charged particles to reach the satellite.
 Using this information, we created a realistic environment for simulating minimum ionizing protons, which are used to calibrate each ECAL channel.
 We also applied a set of selection criteria to ensure that the events used for calibration are clean and reliable.
 These criteria include trigger logic selection, hit number cuts, and path length corrections.
 The results show that, following the application of our calibration procedure, the proton and helium MIP spectra can be accurately calibrated with a spherical incident particle source, with an efficiency of approximately 2.95\%.
 By additionally applying the path length correction, the MIP spectra can be accurately adjusted to their original appearances.
 This approach ultimately produces well-calibrated MIP spectra for all channels, confirming the effectiveness of the method.

-To quantify the on-orbit calibration time requirement, the incident proton flux was taken as \(\Phi_p = 0.015\ \mathrm{cm^{-2}\ s^{-1}\ sr^{-1}}\), representative of the near-equatorial geomagnetic cutoff conditions.
+To quantify the on-orbit calibration time requirement, the incident proton flux was taken as \(\Phi_p = 0.015\ \mathrm{cm^{-2}\ s^{-1}\ sr^{-1}}\), obtained by approximately integrating the AMS-measured differential proton flux in the equatorial region~\cite{SecondaryProton}.
+This value is representative of near-equatorial geomagnetic cutoff conditions.
 For each orbital revolution, an effective observation window of approximately \(t_{\mathrm{eff}} = 1200\ \mathrm{s}\) is available within the target geomagnetic latitude range (\(-20^\circ < \mathrm{lat} < 20^\circ\))~\cite{DAMPE20}, based on an orbital period of \(T_{\mathrm{orbit}} = 1.5\ \mathrm{h} = 5400\ \mathrm{s}\).
 Based on Monte Carlo simulations employing a spherical source with a radius of $0.5\,\mathrm{m}$, the geometric factor of the electromagnetic calorimeter for MIP calibration is calculated to be $G = 6.34 \times 10^{-3}~\mathrm{m^2 \cdot sr}$.
 Taking into account the proton flux and the orbital period mentioned above, this results in an expected yield of approximately 1142 valid calibration events per orbit.
 Considering the combined flux of primary and secondary protons, a sample of approximately $3\times10^{3}$ events per channel is required across the 25 readout channels to constrain the statistical uncertainty to $0.5\%$.